 American Journal of Orthopedics,36(4), April 2007: E46-E49

-Abstract: Eight matched pairs of cadaveric radii were osteotomized be removing a 4-mm dorsal wedge of bone at the level of the sigmoid notch designed to simulate dorsal comminution.
+Abstract: Eight matched pairs of cadaveric radii were osteotomized by removing a 4-mm dorsal wedge of bone at the level of the sigmoid notch designed to simulate dorsal comminution.
 They were then fixed with either a volar locking-screw plate or fragment-specific fixation.
-All constructs underwent biomechanical testing in a custom designed, custom-fabricated 4-point bending device.
+All constructs underwent biomechanical testing in a custom-designed, custom-fabricated 4-point bending device.
 No statistically significant difference in stiffness was noted between the groups.
 Linear displacement and angulation at the osteotomy site were significantly less in the group with fragment-specific fixation at loads expected to be encountered during postoperative rehabilitation.
-Angulation at the osteotomy site was significantly less in the locking-screw plate goupr at higher loads.
+Angulation at the osteotomy site was significantly less in the locking-screw plate groups at higher loads.